darbinreyes/os-from-scratch/boot/docs/gdt.md

 * In the above we have discussed the entries in the GDT/LDT which are called "Segment Descriptors".
 They are 8-byte entries that describe code segments or data segments in the linear address space.
-* The is one more kind of "descriptor" other than "Segment Descriptors".
+* There is one more kind of "descriptor" other than "Segment Descriptors".
 They are called "System Descriptors".
 * System descriptors have the same general format as segment descriptors.
 To indicate a system-descriptor type, the S flag should be clear (S == 0).